Revised March 15, 2018

 - Silver Sneakers® - a form of membership that is supported by the individual's health insurance company.
 The Y is reimbursed on a per visit basis with a limit of 10 visits per month.

 - Contributing Member - those who further the goals of the Y by making charitable contributions.
 This membership carries no facility privileges or access to program activities.

 Full Service Add-On

-A joiner's fee will be charged to each new membership unit, unless there is a promotional special.
-Current maximum fee is $75.00.
+A joiner's fee will be charged to each new membership unit unless there is a promotional special.
+The current maximum fee is $75.00.
 The fee is used to support continual improvements to facilities and equipment.

 As part of the annual budget, the CEO has the responsibility for setting rates for membership dues.
 The volunteer Board of Directors shall approve the budget plan.

 Membership dues are payable on the first of the month by automatic electronic payment.
 Dues that are not paid on the 1st are subject to a $10 return payment fee.